 I use a lot of data from Uber, Amazon, eBay, Netflix and Roku, and we talk about how the practice of strategic decision making has been transformed by big data environments.
-I develped the class as the core strategy course for MSBA and then I offer a parellel class in the MBA program for students who want to learn these tools.
+I developed the class as the core strategy course for MSBA and then I offer a parallel class in the MBA program for students who want to learn these tools.

 Q: You’re not only a teacher and researcher, you’ve had years of practical industry experience.
 How does that inform this course?